Advanced Excel Timesheet

 Then follows the worksheet called ‘Settings‘.
 This is where you specify the year, your work percentage, the number of daily regular work hours, the number of annual vacation days, and the core period (if applicable).
 You can also set parameters and switches for overtime, flexible time, extra time, used-named comments, etc.

-At the bottom, you see a push button that deletes all the user input data from the monthly worksheets (the button is not included in the macro-free edition).
-This saves you some time to prepare the worksheet for a new year.
+At the bottom, you see a push button that deletes all the user input data from the monthly worksheets (this button is not included in the macro-free edition).
+This saves you some time when you’re going to prepare the worksheet for a new year.

 Calendar—a Powerful Feature in the Excel Timesheet